Mreoch1/tradesync/README.md

 The Yahoo sync feature works automatically:

 1. **Automatic Authentication**:
-   - On first visit, the app automatically redirects to Yahoo for authentication
+   - On first visit, the app automatically redirects to Yahoo for authentication (no button click required)
    - Log in to your Yahoo account and authorize the application
    - You'll be redirected back to the app with tokens stored
+   - OAuth flow also triggers when returning to the tab if not authenticated

 2. **Automatic League Sync**:
    - After authentication, the app automatically finds your "atfh2" league